Smash and grab: Michael Hill jewellery store targeted by thieves overnight

 Jewellery cabinets inside the shop had also been smashed and appeared to be mostly empty.

-However, it is not yet known exactly what thieves managed to get away with.
+However, it is not yet known exactly what thieves managed to get away with and enquiries are ongoing.

 Several police officers responded to the situation and could be seen outside the store.